TirFramework/authorization/README.md

-# acl
+# Authorization

-The ACL package control access level in Tir framework
+The Authorization package control access level in Tir framework